Home New Products Books & Maps Software Archival Products Print & Bind News & How-To Upcoming Events Tech Support Contact Us

 Cantwell, Brian J. Memorials of the Dead in County Wicklow.
 4 vols.
 1974-1978.
 Clarke, R.S.J.
 Gravestone Inscriptions, County Down.
 Belfast: Ulster Historical Foundation, 1966-.

-Elliott, Bruce S. Irish Migrants in the Canadas: A New Approach.
+Elliott, Bruce S. Irish Migrants in the Canadas: A New Approach - Second Edition.
 Kingston and Montreal: McGill-Queen's University Press, 1988.

 Mac Conghail, Máire and Paul Gorry.
 Tracing Irish Ancestors.
 Glasgow: Harper Collins, 1997.